 The Digital Education Service and OD&PL have developed detailed advice and guidance on taking your teaching and learning online.
 Please visit the Digital Practice website to access this guidance.
 On this site, you will also find information on online learning content and teaching materials you can make available to your students to support them with their learning.
-We also provide specific guidance on Mediasite and the captioning service for lectures.
+There is also a handy guide to the resources you need to teach remotely at the University of Leeds as well as specific guidance on Mediasite and the captioning service for lectures.

 Access the support you need on online teaching and learning with the upgraded Digital Education Service helpdesk.
 Now, when you contact us for help and support with digital education, you’ll be asked to fill in a short logging form to help us direct you to the right advice as quickly as possible.

 The helpdesk team can support staff and students with queries related to:

 - learning and teaching technologies such as Minerva, Personal Capture, Mediasite, TopHat, Gradescope

 - communicating with others online using Collaborate and MS Teams